VLety/fastApiProject/README.md

 ### Initial project configuration
 > [!CAUTION]
 > Never add configuration files to the repository!
-This is due to potential security issues and problems with delivering updates.
+This is due to potential security issues and problems with updates delivery.

 > [!IMPORTANT]
 > There are many approaches to avoid this problem, and we will use the initial creation of configuration files from the project templates.